SAG-AFTRA: History

+Background

-As of January 2013, Variety reported that the merger had proceeded with "few bumps", amid shows of good will on both sides.
-The stickiest remaining problem was reported to be the merger of the two pension funds, in part as a way of dealing with the issue of performers who paid into each plan, yet did not quite earn enough under either of the old plans to qualify for a pension.
+The organization was formed on March 30, 2012, following the merger of the Screen Actors Guild and the American Federation of Television and Radio Artists.
+In January 2013, Variety reported that the merger had proceeded with "few bumps", amid shows of good will on both sides.
+The stickiest remaining problem was reported to be the merger of the two pension funds, in part as a way of dealing with the issue of performers who paid into each plan but did not quite earn enough under either of the old plans to qualify for a pension.

-Ken Howard was the first president of the merged union.
-Upon his death he was succeeded by Gabrielle Carteris in 2016.
-On September 2, 2021, Fran Drescher of the Unite for Strength faction was elected president.

-SAG-AFTRA is headquartered in Los Angeles, California and in New York City in addition to other local offices nationwide.
+SAG-AFTRA is headquartered in Los Angeles, California, and in New York City, in addition to other local offices nationwide.

+Screen Actors Guild Awards

+The Screen Actors Guild Awards is an awards ceremony founded in 1995 to recognize outstanding performances in movie and prime time television.
+It has been one of the major awards events in the Hollywood film industry since then, along with the Golden Globe Awards and the Oscars.
+The awards focus both on individual performances and on the work of the entire ensemble of a drama series and comedy series, and the cast of a motion picture.

+SAG-AFTRA Producers Pension and Health Plans

+The 2012 merger of SAG and AFTRA was followed by the joining of each former union's health care and pension plans.
+The Plans are administered by trustees representing the industry, as well as performers.
+In 2024, a proposed class action lawsuit was filed in the United States District Court for the Central District of California against the SAG-AFTRA Health Plan for negligence, subsequent to a cyberattack resulting in a data breach.
+The suit resulted in a settlement by the union and its members in August 2025.

 Composition

-SAG-AFTRA has a diverse membership consisting of actors, announcers, broadcast journalists, dancers, disc jockeys, news writers, news editors, program hosts, puppeteers, recording artists, singers, stunt performers, voiceover artists, and other media professionals.
+SAG-AFTRA has a diverse membership consisting of actors, announcers, broadcast journalists, dancers, disc jockeys, news writers, news editors, program hosts, puppeteers, recording artists, singers, stunt performers, voice-over artists, and other media professionals.

 Membership in SAG-AFTRA is considered a rite of passage for new performers and media professionals.
 It is often procured after getting hired for their first job in a studio that has a collective bargaining agreement with the union.
 SAG-AFTRA work is considered to be substantially more prestigious than non-union jobs.
 Due to the size and influence of the union, most major media firms have a collective bargaining agreement with SAG-AFTRA through the Association of Motion Picture and Television Producers.
-Studios that have signed a collective bargaining agreement with SAG-AFTRA are not closed shops, but are generally required to give preference to union members first when hiring.
+Studios that have signed a collective bargaining agreement with SAG-AFTRA are not closed shops but are generally required to give preference to union members when hiring.